 Shortly after the implementation of the function to delete messages on WhatsApp, in addition to other similar platforms, apps began to appear that offer users to retrieve these messages.
-According to data protection specialists, although most of these apps are junk (like the so-called WiFi password deciphering tools), a new app seems to fulfill this task, albeit at a high cost to the user.
+According to data protection specialists, a new app seems to fulfill this task, albeit at a high cost to the user.

 Recently the use of a mobile app with Android operating system called WAMR, whose developers claim allows users to recover messages deleted by their partner or friends via WhatsApp (although it can also work on Telegram or Facebook Messenger).
 The creators of WAMR even claim that using this app it is possible to recover other types of files, such as voice notes, images and videos.

 However, it is not all good news, because, according to the opinion of data protection experts, users may be giving up the privacy provided by these platforms by using this app.
 Strictly speaking, WAMR does not recover deleted messages, instead it captures notifications on our devices.
 When any user deletes a WhatsApp message before the recipient opens the app, WAMR notifies the user if it was able to collect the information before it was deleted.